Ankitraghav000/Docker/README.md

-  # What is Docker?
+  # Introduction of Docker
   Docker is a tool that keeps everything your app needs in one place.Docker provide platform as a service (PaaS) that use OS-level virtualization to deliver software in packages called containers.

-  # What is Container?
+  # Introduction of Container
   Container is like a box that provide a way of creating an isolated environment,in which applications and their dependencies can live.

-  # Why we use Docker?
+  # Use of Docker
   We use Docker for several key reasons:
   ### Cost-saving:
   Docker containers use far less memory, especially when compared to their counterparts (virtual machines).
 Thus, you spend less on IT infrastructure resources.